25 November 2022

 Confidence from planning

-For Chrisoula, speaking to an adviser gave her the confidence and comfort needed to enjoy her super savings.
+For Chrisoula, speaking to a financial adviser gave her the confidence and comfort needed to enjoy her super savings.
 Keeping her money invested in an account based pension meant it continued to benefit from any investment and compound returns, throughout her retirement.
-‘I check my balance regularly and I am very happy,’ she says.